Opioid Addiction and Abuse

-Opioid use changes the chemistry of the brain, which eventually adapts to their presence.
-Both prescription and recreational users of Opioids find that they will have to take increasing doses of the drug to get the same effects, a process known as developing a tolerance.
-As users take greater and greater amounts of Opioids, they become increasingly dependent on them.
+Opioid use changes the chemistry of the brain, which eventually adapts to the drug’s presence.
+Both prescription and recreational users of Opioids find that they will have to take increasingly larger doses of the drug to get the same effects, a process known as developing a tolerance.
+As users take greater and greater amounts of Opioids, they become progressively dependent on them.
 At this point, a full-blown addiction has developed.
 Even patients who experience chronic pain may be at risk for addiction, even though they are prescribed Opioids for treatment.

 Certain Opioids are more addictive than others, although all present some risk.
 Heroin in particular has an extremely high addiction rate, capturing nearly everyone who tries it.
 Morphine is also widely abused for its similar effects.
 Those who have a high tolerance for Opioids are at higher risk of an Opioid addiction.

 The Effects of Opioid Use and Addiction

 Opioid use and addiction causes a number of physical, mental, and behavioral/emotional effects in sufferers.